M66B/FairEmail/FAQ.md

 1. Make sure you are using a trusted internet connection (no public Wi-Fi networks, etc)
 1. Go to the setup screen via the navigation menu (swipe from the left side inwards)
-1. In step 1 and 2 tap *Manage* and tap the faulty account and identity
+1. Tap Manual setup and more options, tap Accounts/Identities and tap the faulty account and identity
 1. Check/save the account and identity
 1. Tick the checkbox below the error message and save again